What does livestock insurance cover?

 Individual

 Listing animals individually may be the right option if you have higher-valued animals you want to cover up to a specific dollar amount.
-They can be identified in whatever manner you use on your farm or ranch, such as an ear tag number, name or unique description.
+They can be identified in whatever manner you use on your farm or ranch, including ear tag numbers, RFID tag numbers, names or unique descriptions.

 Blanket

-With a blanket policy, all of your farm personal property is insured in one lump sum amount.
-Livestock, equipment and supplies are covered in one policy.
+With a blanket policy, all your farm personal property is insured in one policy, including livestock, equipment and supplies.

-The most common way to cover livestock is to insure them as a herd, such as 100 head of Holstein cattle.
+The most common way to cover livestock is to insure them as a herd; for example, a 100-head beef or dairy herd.

-General farm insurance policies, including AgriChoice, don’t provide coverage for poultry and livestock losses caused by:
+General farm insurance policies like AgriChoice don’t provide coverage for livestock and poultry losses caused by:

 • Disease